usefulsensors/ai_in_a_box/README.md

 ### Optional steps.

 Optional: we reduced our
-[quick setup](#quick-setup) image size using third-party tools `gparted` to reduce the microSD card partition size and `DD` to clone the image to ~ 11GB.
+[quick installation](#quick-installation) image size using third-party tools `gparted` to reduce the microSD card partition size and `DD` to clone the image to ~ 11GB.
 This step is optional.
 If your workflow requires this we recommend leaving at least 1GB of unused space to run AI in a Box.
-Otherwise use all free space on your card (16GB or larger) when running AI in a Box.

 Optional: inspect the application log in an SSH session.
 ```console